ahilbers/importance_subsampling/README.md

 ### Modelling & data files

 - `model_files/`: repository containing all model files for the employed PSM, in open source model generator _Calliope_ (see acknowledgements), version 0.6.2
 - `data/`: repository containing data files.
-These can be substituted into the `model_files/demand.csv` and `model_files/wind_r.csv` (but be careful to respect the style in those files to ensure the PSM is built correctly, e.g. multiply demand by -1!)
+These can be substituted into the `model_files/data/demand.csv` and `model_files/data/wind_r.csv` (but be careful to respect the style in those files to ensure the PSM is built correctly, e.g. multiply demand by -1!)
   - `demand_wind.csv`: demand and wind timeseries used in paper, across 36-year period 1980-2015
   - `demand_wind_national_grid.csv`: demand and wind timeseries used in supplementary material, across 8-year period 2008-2015

 ### Sample code

-Sample code that builds the PSM and runs it using timeseries data subsampled using the _importance subsampling_ methodology.
-Relevant files:

-- `main.py`: main python script
-- `scripts.py`: relevant definitions and scripts
+Sample code executing the _importance subsampling_ methodology on the PSM used in the paper.
 Designed to run with `Python` 3.6 with `numpy` and `pandas` and _Calliope_ version 0.6.2.
 It is run as follows from a unix command line.
-Note that you need to install _Calliope_ first!
+Note that you need to install _Calliope_ (see acknowledgements) first!

     $ source activate calliope      # start Calliope environment (calliope) $ python3 main.py    # run code